RyuKojiro/classic-wm/README.md

 		`-*-Chicago-*-*-*--12-*-*-*-*-*-*-*`
 3. Run `classic-wm` as your new window manager
+4. For a richer experience, you can also set your background to alternating B&W pixels using `xsetroot -grey`.

 # Collapsing
 You can enable the single-click collapse button shown below by building with `make COLLAPSE_BUTTON_ENABLED=1`.